 The Mexican city of Puebla expects to gather more than 13,000 attendees in the fourth edition of the event

-Starting tomorrow and until July 4th, Mexico will host a new edition of the Smart City Expo Latam Congress (SCELC), the premier event on urban innovation in Latin America and the Caribbean.
+From 2nd-4th July, Mexico will host a new edition of the Smart City Expo Latam Congress (SCELC), the premier event on urban innovation in Latin America and the Caribbean.
 In its fourth edition, the city of Puebla is expected to host more than 13,000 visitors, 280 speakers, 150 exhibiting companies, and more than 350 cities which will participate in more than 600 planned conferences.
-Under the slogan “Radical Inclusion, A Space For All”, the SCELC will address the importance of equality and collaboration on the path to a more sustainable and human urban model.
+Under the slogan "Radical Inclusion, A Space For All", the SCELC will address the importance of equality and collaboration on the path to a more sustainable and human urban model.

 Among the main subjects to be addressed by the congress are: Economic and technological development; Citizen empowerment and open government; Energy and the environment; Equality, learning, and culture; Mobility, and urban and land planning; and, Security and resilience.
 These issues will be analysed by internationally renowned experts such as urban planner Mikael Colville-Andersen; the Co-founder and President of the National Farmers Alliance, Mónica Ramírez; the General Director of the Cambridge Innovation Center Miami, Natalia Martínez; and the Executive Director of the Fundación Ciudadanía Inteligente, Renata Ávila, among others.